WestpacCXTeam/Sketch-UI-Kit/README.md

 Each element in this UI Kit corresponds to the coded element found in the GUI.
 They follow the same naming convention and general structure: Module - Element - Style - Size.
 All the elements in the Sketch file are re-usable symbols with overrides for text, icons, multiple states etc. Where possible elements have been made responsive making it easier to re-size them in multiple grid layouts.
 This will help designers quickly create responsive designs that align with the digital brand and the GUI elements.

 ## Before you start
-1. Make a cup of tea and have a good look through the GEL and the GUI https://gel.westpacgroup.com.au.
+1. Have a good look through the GEL and the GUI https://gel.westpacgroup.com.au.
 Familiarise yourself with the GUI elements so you understand how to use them properly in your design.
-There’s a lot in there so take your time.
+There’s a lot so take your time.
 We’ve tried to keep text to a minimum but please read what is says.
 Don’t just look at the pictures.
 2. It’s important to understand how the responsive grid works e.g. offsets, spans, nesting etc. Have a look at a GUI demo page.
 It's a good way to get your head around how the fluid grid works at different breakpoints. https://gel.westpacgroup.com.au/GUI/WBC/examples/tabcordions/4.1.0/ex8/demo/?v=0.2.0
 3. Make sure you’ve installed all the fonts in the Global-Assets folder.
 4. You’ll need Sketch 42 or later to open all this stuff.
 5. Install the Sketch-Palettes plugin by Andrew Fiorillo. https://github.com/andrewfiorillo/sketch-palettes This will allow you load the correct colour palettes for each of our brands.
 6. If you haven't already done it we reccomend setting up this application keyboard short cut: Collapse Artboards and Groups - Alt + Cmd + C - It will save you alot of time. http://sketchshortcuts.com/
-7. Make sure you subscribe to the GUI update email.
+7. Subscribe to the GUI update email.
 We'll let you know when new versions of the UI Kit are released. https://gel.westpacgroup.com.au/GUI/

 ## Spacing elements
 All the GUI elements and spacing are based on a unit of 6.
 This puts visual consistency, scale and rhythm into the design.
 You’ll notice this in things like the button heights and input field heights etc. We also use a 6px baseline grid to vertically space and size elements.

 ## Going Multi-Brand
 Using a combination of Symbols, Layer Styles and Text Styles each element in the UI Kit is aligned to our multi-brand design system.
 Adjusting these styles to reflect the new brand will update all symbol instances in your design.
+Please note: The UI Kit does not use Craft Library.
+There are several reason for this:
+1. Text styles and colours saved in Craft work independently of Sketch’s text styles and document colours.
+You’d have to use Craft library to access the global text styles and colours in your design system, instead of the built-in Sketch interface.
+As a result duplicate styles and colours could exist in Sketch and Craft causing confusion and errors.
+2. Craft doesn't support Sketch's very powerful Layer Styles.
+Deal breaker.

+We're also investigating Brand.AI as a potential soution to sharing a design system in Sketch however like Craft it's got some challenges.

 ## Using brand embellishments
 Each brand in the UI Kit has a Graphics folder.
 This contains a Sketch file full of graphic elements like Westpac Energy Bars and St.George Fraxels.
 We use these graphics (sparingly) to form what we call the embellishment layer.
 This gives each brand a unique, instantly recognisable look and feel.
 It's very important that these elements are applied correctly in accordance with the digital brand guidelines. https://www.westpac.com.au/digital-governance/

 ## Doing a Markup
 We currently use Zeplin or InVision for sharing files with developers.
-This works well however it doesn't allow us to use the explicit name of an element.
+These work OK however they don't allow us to use the explicit name of an element.
 For example when specifying elements from the GUI we refer to them by their name - Striped Row Table or Primary Soft Button.
 This is all the developer needs to know.
 The CSS will take care of the styles.
 We’re still investigating how this can be achieved using Zeplin or InVision.

 ## Building a Prototype
 We don't currently have a tool of choice for prototyping.
 You can use anything you want.
 Proto.io and InVision are popular but there are loads more tools out there.
 Whatever floats your boat.

 ## Exporting svg’s
 We’re working with the developers on a process to export svg’s from Sketch.
 The current Sketch svg export plugins don’t do a very good job.
+The next release of Sketch also addresses this issue.
 We'll update this Readme file when we have a robust solution that the developers are happy with.

 ## FAQ’s